Yu-kai Chou

 Yu-kai Chou (周郁凱; born May 9, 1986) is a Taiwanese-American entrepreneur, author, speaker, business consultant, and experience designer.
 He is one of the earliest pioneers in the industry of gamification.
-He has been a regular keynote speaker lecturer on Gamification at organizations like TEDx Lausanne, Stanford University, Harvard University, Yale, Google, Tesla, Lego, Huawei, Uber, Boston Consulting Group, among others.
+He has been a regular keynote speaker lecturer on Gamification at organizations like TEDx Lausanne, Stanford University, Harvard University, Yale, MIT, Google, Tesla, Lego, Huawei, Uber, Boston Consulting Group, among others.
 Chou is the creator of the Octalysis Framework and the Co-Founder (with CEO Joris Beerda) of the consultancy The Octalysis Group and the mentorship education platform Octalysis Prime.

 Early life and education

 Chou was born in Taipei, Taiwan.
 Because of his father's work as a diplomat for the Taiwanese government, he grew up in Taiwan, South Africa, and the United States.
 He received a Bachelor of Arts in economics and international studies from the University of California, Los Angeles (UCLA), in 2007.

 Career

 2003, Chou started his research on gamification and helped pioneer the gamification industry.
 Chou started his first company, The FD Network, which connected professionals of various industries together to help each other through a gamified system.

 2007, Chou co-founded Future Delivery, LLC., a company that focuses on gamified productivity and professional development.
 Its flagship project FDCareer, was rated on Mashable as one of the “Top 10 Social Networks for Generation-Y” in 2009.

 2009, Chou co-founded Viralogy, Inc., a gamified social media rank aiming to become a leaderboard of the top online influencers.
 It later launched the gamified restaurant and retail loyalty program RewardMe.

 2012, Chou stepped down as CEO of Viralogy, Inc., and published his Octalysis gamification framework on his blog to analyze and build strategies around the various systems to increase motivation and engagement.
 It was widely received, and his work was organically translated into over 16 languages within a year.
 Chou then started to speak across the globe and teach his Octalysis Framework.

 2015 The Octalysis Framework was published in Actionable Gamification: Beyond Points, Badges, and Leaderboard.
 The book has also been published in Taiwan, South Korea, China.